juliesymons/juliesymons/GettingStarted.md

 and what are the calls like fieldShape, etc

 fieldShape
+* field Shape dimensions
-layers 3rd dimension of a field rows 2nd dimension columns 1st dimension
+* layers 3rd dimension of a field
+* rows 2nd dimension
+* columns 1st dimension

-fieldType
+* fieldType
-tensorOrder
+* tensorOrder
-elementType
+* elementType